TomasHubelbauer/markright-vscode/readme.md

 ```

-Unfortunately it looks like even though the generator now accepts the command
+Unfortunately it looks like even though the generator accepts the command line
-line arguments for the remaining questions, it does not honor the values as
-`.git` is still being created in the `vscode-markright` directory and it looks
+argument for `gitInit`, `.git` is still being created in the `vscode-markright`
-like the WebPack build is being set up, too.
+directory and it looks like the WebPack build is being set up, too, despite the
+`webpack` CLI argument.

 We won't worry about that too much for now, we'll just wipe the `.git` from
 `vscode-markright` and live with the fact we've using WebPack for bundle.
-At
-least NPM is the default package manager so one of the three choices is the way
-we wanted it.

 ```sh
 Remove-Item -LiteralPath "vscode-markright/.git" -Force -Recurse